alarmfox/dtlab-api/README.md

 flask run
 ```

-*HINT* to enable hot reload when developing, use `--debug` flag when running the application:
+*HINT* to enable hot reload (the application restarts when you modify a file) when developing, use `--debug` flag when running the application:

 ```sh
 flask run --debug